 Not all devices allow you to save a copy of their current firmware, but if you can make a backup for the firmware on your device, do it!

-This is the final step: update your device's firmware.
+The final step: update your device's firmware.
 Depending on the device type and how its manufacturer designed the firmware update process, things can be either easy or complicated.

-For example, Intel SSD drives use a tool called Intel SSD Toolbox, which is very easy to use.
+Other types of devices have different firmware update processes.
+For example, Intel SSD drives use a tool called Intel SSD Toolbox, which is easy to use.
 All you need to do is head to the Firmware Update section and press Update.
-The app will do everything and you will only have to reboot your computer for the firmware upgrade to finish.
+The app does everything, and all you have to do is reboot your PC for the firmware upgrade to finish.

 These are just a few examples.
 The firmware upgrade process might be different for your device.
 It all depends on the approach and the tools offered by the manufacturer of your device.
 With the risk of repeating ourselves, always read the documentation provided by the manufacturer of your device!
-That's the place where you'll find the exact firmware update steps you'll need to make.
+That's the place where you'll find the exact firmware update steps you'll need to take.